 Bible & Marriage Records

 In its continuing work to make unique genealogical information available, the society has been collecting, processing, and indexing member-submitted bible and marriage records.
-The master index and the original submissions are maintained as part of the June P. Zintz Memorial Library Collection.
-Additionally, submission updates are published in the society's quarterly, the Genealogist, as they are received.
+The master index and any materials received are maintained as part of the June P. Zintz Memorial Library Collection.
+Additionally, submission updates (with any related surname and locality information) are published in the society's quarterly, the Western New York Genealogist, as they are received.

 Those seeking copies of collection submissions can email their requests to email@example.com.
 Please include the surname and the referenced volume and issue numbers.
 The cost is $1.00 per page that may be paid by PayPal (link will be emailed) or by check.
 All checks (made payable to "WNYGS") should be mailed to: WNYGS Bible & Marriage Records, Attn: Jennifer Liber Raines, 25 Brompton Ct., Orchard Park, NY 14127.

 Handwritten history of the Kittinger family from 1753 to 1880 in English.

 Leaves in front of the New Testament include fragmentary bible record entries from 1753(?) to 1799 in German.